-Addiction is a disease which affects a person’s brain and behavior.
+Addiction is a disease that affects a person’s brain and behavior.
 When someone is addicted to drugs, they can’t resist the urge to use them, no matter how much harm the drugs may cause.
-The earlier that person gets treatment for their addiction, tthe greater the ability to avoid some of the more dire consequences of the disease.
+The earlier that person gets treatment for their drug addiction, the greater the ability to avoid some of the more dire consequences of the disease.

 At first, a person may choose to take a drug because they like the way it makes them feel.
 Most people think they can control how much and how often to use it.
 Over time, however, drugs change how the brain works.
 These physical changes can last a long time and cause users to lose control leading to damaging behaviors.

 Drug addiction isn’t just about using heroin, cocaine, or other illegal drugs.
 Addiction frequently occurs with alcohol, nicotine, sleep, anti-anxiety medications, and other legal substances.

 How to support or guide people to recovery?

 Addiction also may come from prescription or illegally obtained narcotic pain medications or opioids.
 This problem is at epidemic levels in the United States.
 In 2020, opioids played a role in two-thirds of all drug overdose deaths.

 Need to make an appointment?
 Call 888-999-2041 now!

 There is no single cause of substance addiction, as it is a complex and multifaceted issue with many contributing factors.
 Some possible causes of substance addiction include:

 - Genetic predisposition: Some people may have a genetic predisposition to addiction, which means they are more prone to developing an addiction to substances due to inherited characteristics.